Mostafa-At-GitHub/MyProjects-At-Udacity/3rd proj -   Sales marketing insights for an actual UK-based and registered non-store online retail/README.md

 ﻿### 3rd Project, tasks short description

-- The project was an intended analysis for extracting marketing insights about sales for an Actual UK-based and registered non-store online retail, from A transnational data set published by The UCI Machine Learning Repository.
+- The project was an intended analysis for extracting marketing insights about sales for an Actual UK-based and registered non-store online retail, from a transnational data set published by The UCI Machine Learning Repository.
 - Attached my clean work as one xslx workbook with my insights presentation.

 ### Review highlights for my submission